 Memorial Day is traditionally a holiday of commemoration, apart from signaling the start of summer activities.
 While we’re all for honoring those who served, we happen to think it’s possible to both pay homage to our brave service members and celebrate America’s great cities while we’re at it!

-Whether you’re up for a parade through the streets or a quiet museum tour, we’ve found the most exciting attractions where you can brush up on your history while also having fun this Memorial Day weekend.
+Whether you’re up for a parade through the streets or a quiet museum tour, we’ve found some great attractions where you can brush up on your history while also having fun this Memorial Day weekend.
 Here’s a handy list so you can have plenty of cool options to choose from!

 Charleston, South Carolina